 As the pumpkin cooks, start prepping your other ingredients; kabocha salad requires thinly-sliced cucumber so grab your sharpest knife and slice half a cucumber into perfectly thin circles.

 After the bacon is fried, place it in a bowl with the pumpkin and mix.
-You want to mix and slightly crush the pumpkin without smoothing it out into a fine paste, we're not making mashed potato here.
+You'll want to mix and slightly crush the pumpkin without smoothing it out into a fine paste, we're not making mashed potato here.
 Once combined, taste for seasoning and serve.

 For those of you who are going down the list and cooking each item one at a time, it's at this stage I can offer you a tip.
-For the pumpkin salad, instead of using plain boiled pumpkin use your leftover nimono (if any) as a substitution and carefully mix with mayo, pepper, cucumber, and bacon, If you are using the nimono you won't require any extra salt as the pumpkin will already be perfectly seasoned.
+For the pumpkin salad, instead of using plain boiled pumpkin use your leftover nimono (if any) as a substitute and carefully mix with mayo, pepper, cucumber, and bacon.
+If you are using the nimono you won't require any extra salt as the pumpkin will already be perfectly seasoned.

-Pro Tip: When making the potato salad with nimono instead of boiled pumpkin, be careful when mixing as the nimono pumpkin is a lot softer than you might think and over-mixing will lead to more of a, albeit delicious, pumpkin mash.
+Pro Tip: When making the potato salad with nimono instead of boiled pumpkin, be careful when mixing, as the nimono pumpkin is a lot softer than you might think and over-mixing will lead to more of a, albeit delicious, pumpkin mash.

-These bitesize kabocha korokke (croquettes) are the perfect addition to the dinner table of any pumpkin lover.
+These bite-size kabocha korokke (croquettes) are the perfect addition to the dinner table of any pumpkin lover.
 The crispy, fried outsides paired with the slightly sweet kabocha within create a sweet-salty balance that is very moreish.